zolrath/wemux/README.md

   with [m] at the end of their name.

-  If you'd like to see a list of all users currently connected to the wemux session, you have three options:
+  If you'd like to see a list of all users currently connected to the wemux server, you have three options:

 ### wemux users
   Enter `wemux users` in the terminal to display a list of all currently